prendradjaja/friendlog-web/JOURNAL.md

 - Rename friend groups to filter groups (not user visible)
 - Add option to merge friend groups together (for use when showing people friendlog)

+## 3/7

+**v0.1.26:** Add GitHub link

 ----

 Next (features):

-- [ ] Bad caching
+- [ ] Keep all URLs secret
+    - I can do this by (instead of prompting for just API key) prompting for a concatenated secret consisting of API key + form URL + sheet URL
 - [ ] Good caching
-- [ ] Offline mode with Session Workers or App Cache
 - [ ] Multi-person support with Google Forms "go to section based on answer".
 (Implementation details below)
 - [ ] Group events by date
-- [ ] \(Theoretically nice) Keep all URLs secret
-    - I can do this by (instead of prompting for just API key) prompting for a concatenated secret consisting of API key + form URL + sheet URL
 - [ ] Link everything (form, sheet, app, repo) to each other
 - [ ] Fix styling for FAB
 - [ ] Favicon
 - [ ] Dark mode
 - [ ] Merge "other" and "notes"
 - [ ] Search (type to filter by any string)

+Next (requires my own data entry and/or backend):

+- [ ] Offline mode with Session Workers or App Cache

 Next (infra):